 1. Bring an inflatable pool and beach umbrella.

 Buy a mini inflatable pool and beach umbrella (some pools even come with built-in shades) to keep baby cool and contained at the beach.
-This is especially handy to contain new crawlers and babies who put everything, including sand and rocks, in their mouth.
+This is especially handy for new crawlers and babies who put everything, including sand and rocks, in their mouth.

 2. Set an SPF timer.

 Set a timer on your phone so you know when it’s time to reapply sunscreen to baby and yourself.
-Make sure you get sensitive exposed spots like the tips of the ears and back of the neck.
-A timer also works well for making sure you’re drinking water regularly.
+Make sure you cover sensitive exposed spots like the tips of the ears and back of the neck.
+Set another timer for water intake so you don’t get dehydrated.

 3. Load up your laundry basket.